ITSM: What It Is and Why It’s Important for Your Business

 Why ITSM is Important for Your Business

 If your business has more than a couple of employees, you’re probably already doing ITSM in some form.
-But as your business grows, you may feel need to bring in more robust processes to get the most from your technology investment.
+But as your business grows, you may feel the need to bring in more robust processes to get the most from your technology investment.

 You could buy some (often expensive) ITSM software and hire a new employee.
 Better still, you could outsource to professional IT Service Management specialists (often less expensive than you might imagine).